(Last updated on January 16th, 2019)

 In today’s world, you need to pay extra attention to the software you run on your computer, the websites you visit, and the stuff you purchase online.
 With so many malicious files out there (and the number keeps on increasing with every passing year), it has become imperative that you use an antivirus software – at least a free solution if not a paid one.

 Once malware-infected files sneak into your computer, they can do a lot of horrible things, such as steal your passwords/sensitive data, delete your personal files, cause your computer to malfunction, and more.

-Fortunately, there are more than a dozen of antivirus software out there that you can use to keep your computer safe.
+Fortunately, there are dozens of antivirus software out there that you can use to keep your computer safe.